yangyushi/pyTCC/README.md

 This package aims to provide a stand-alone Python interface for the [TCC](https://github.com/royallgroup/TCC) software.

+- This package calles the `TCC` binary executable in Python.
+- When installing `tcclib`, the latest release of `TCC` code will be compiled, generating a privite binary executable for `tcclib`
+- If you have your own `TCC` binary executable in the computer, it will **not** be affected.

 ## Install

 You can clone the repository from GitHub and install, with the following command.